canro91/canro91.github.io/_posts/2024-09-23-StrugglingToWrite.md

 cover-alt: "A notebook opened at a blank page"
 ---

-Last week, Syed, one of my email subscribers, shared his struggles with writing online.
+Last week, Syed, one of my <a href="https://imcsarag.gumroad.com/l/fridaylinks" target="_blank" rel="noopener noreferrer">email subscribers</a>, shared his struggles with writing online.

 Here's an edited version of Syed's email: